What are angioid streaks?

 Angioid streaks are found during a dilated retinal examination.
 Fluorescein angiography is often used to confirm the diagnosis and assess the severity of the retinal damage.
 OCT scanning is used as well to help diagnosis MNV.

 How are angioid streaks treated?

-Avastin, Lucentis and Eylea belong to a new class of potent medications, VEGF inhibitors, that prevent CNVM from growing and leaking.
+Avastin, Lucentis, and Eylea belong to a new class of potent medications, VEGF inhibitors, that prevent MNV from growing and leaking.
 They have been extensively studied in patients with age-related macular degeneration, and are also highly effective in angioid streaks.
 Click here to learn more.

 What happens if I lose my reading vision?

 Except for airplane pilots, military personnel, surgeons, etc., most patients who lose reading vision in one eye usually continue their normal lifestyle and job without change.
 The major problem is adjusting to the initial lack of depth perception required for near vision.
 Eventually, patients learn to compensate for this and obtain new clues from the environment to judge close distances.
 Patients are usually able to thus gain back much of their lost depth perception.
 Patients should be able to drive a car as long as their vision in the good eye is at least 20/40 to 20/60.